 Russia loses 1,100 soldiers over past day

-Russia has lost 1,100 soldiers killed and wounded over the past day, bringing its total personnel loss since the start of the full-scale invasion to 1,011,490 soldiers.
+Russia has lost 1,100 soldiers killed and wounded over the past day alone, bringing its total number of personnel losses to 1,015,750.

-Source: General Staff of the Armed Forces of Ukraine on Facebook, information as of 08:00 on 22 June

 Advertisement: